 Who Are the Innocent Victims of the Prescription Drug Abuse War?

 The abuse of pain medication has become a growing problem throughout the country, and Florida, sadly, is no exception.
-Back in 2010, Florida legislators, with the support of Attorney General Pam Bondi, passed legislation aimed at the state’s “pill mills.”
+Back in 2010, Florida legislators, with the support of Lawyer General Pam Bondi, passed legislation aimed at the state’s “pill mills.”
 The legislation made it illegal to dispense narcotics from a medical office.

 While our state has seen a drop in deaths caused by prescription drugs since then, some pharmacists, apparently out of fear of government or legal ramifications, are refusing to fill prescriptions for pain medications that many Florida residents legitimately need to deal with physical conditions.

 At least one pharmacist has admitted publicly that he’s certain that patients have died because they were denied their prescriptions.
 Even Bondi has acknowledged that “sometimes the pendulum swings too far the other way.”